Ivovis/Week-07-assignment/README.md

 #### Checkpoint 8

-I have fleshed out TaskPage and called it with a parameter that states 'new' or 'edit' I'm not sure yet how to pass in an existing task from the TaskList component (my plan is to switch to TaskPage when the user clicks on an esiting task, but thats for later)
+I have fleshed out TaskPage and called it with a parameter that states 'new' or 'edit' I'm not sure yet how to pass in an existing task from the TaskList component (my plan is to switch to TaskPage when the user clicks on an exiting task, but thats for later)

 I have added the post route to the server and created the form, find it in TaskPage.jsx, It took me a while to work out how to return from the form after the submission had been completed, I discovered the useNavigate searching on line, we have not covered this so I wonder if I'm missing something here.